labermt/CST238SRS01/REPORT.md

 Keep a count of how many people entered birthdays and display it in the app.

+	- Count is displayed in bottom left corner

 Each entry is placed into persistent storage.
 If 2 dates match, the names are displayed along with the count of entries.
 Clear the persistent storage to reset the app.

+	- Entries placed into shared preference file

 While the user enters data, validate field data and form level data.